sanahmuz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display hidden files in current directory
+Display long format and hidden files of current directory